Technology Policies & Procedures

 Users must not misuse or abuse any information resources.
 Information technology and resources must not be used to disrupt or interfere with other users, services, or equipment.
 This includes, but is not limited to:

 - Threatening or harassing others.
-This includes electronically transmitting or reproducing materials that are slanderous or defamatory in nature or that otherwise violate existing laws or Doane College regulations.
+This includes electronically transmitting or reproducing materials that are slanderous or defamatory in nature or that otherwise violate existing laws or Doane University regulations.

 - Propagating viruses or worms.

 - Displaying obscene, lewd, or sexually harassing images or text on a computer owned by Doane University or in a location that may be easily viewed by others.

 - Distributing unsolicited advertising, initiating or propagating electronic chain letters, inappropriate mass mailing, including multiple mailings to newsgroups, mailing lists, or individuals, e.g. "spamming, "flooding," or "bombing," or random mailing of messages.

 - Originating e-mail in such a manner as to create the impression to the recipient that the mail was originated from another source or individual.
 All materials sent via the campus network must be attributed to the individual, office or organization sending the material.

 - Using the campus network to gain unauthorized access to any computer systems (including other student-owned computers).